-Direct Debit services for businesses
+Direct Debit collection services for businesses

-Reduce payment failures with Direct Debit
+Reduce payment failures with Direct Debit Software

-Direct Debit System with flexible collections
+Direct Debit collection system with paperless, flexible payments

 in transaction value